PIH/ces-analytics/README.md

 Run `./deploy.sh` to update the server with your work.
 Make sure you have your latest changes committed to master with `git commit`.

+### Troubleshooting

+#### Launching my app from ShinyProxy times out with `Container did not respond in time`

+It's probably failing to start.
+To debug:

+1. Log in to the server
+1. Run `docker images` to find your app's image name
+1. Run `docker run <my image name>` to start the app in Docker manually

+You should see an error message at this point.

 ## Administrator Documentation

 ### Initial Set-up